It looks like surrogacy could be an amazing option for you!

 It looks like surrogacy could be a great way to start or grow your family!

 As you’re preparing to become gay parents, you’re likely equally as excited and nervous about the joys and challenges ahead of you.
 Being parents is a life-changing journey regardless of your sexual orientation, and we’re excited for you as you take this new step in your life.

 It’s normal to have some reservations about becoming parents, and as same-sex parents, you may be wondering whether there are any unique same-sex parenting issues that you should prepare for before making this commitment.
 While being a gay parent is in many ways no different from being a heterosexual parent, there may be some unexpected challenges that arise as you raise your child.
-Add the fact that your child was born via surrogacy, and it’s even more important to understand these potential challenges from the very beginning.

 In this article, we’ll give a basic rundown of what gay parents and children of same-sex parents might experience throughout their lives together, as well as the importance of addressing these challenges early and in a proactive way.
-However, one of the best ways to learn more about LGBT parenting is by speaking to other same-sex parents who have been through the same process and can offer advice for this wonderful journey you’re about to embark on.

 As an LGBT individual, you’re likely well aware of the prejudice that some people still have against LGBT people, including same-sex parent families.
 And, while the American attitude toward LGBT individuals is slowly improving, you may still face rude and hurtful comments from others because of your sexual orientation.